ThePenguin14/chats-n-ranks/README.md

 - `coords` - Tells whoever runs it their coords as a decimal.
 Admin not required.
 - `credits` - Tells you A Teal Penguin made it.
 Admin not required.
+- `demote` - Removes 1 from the specified player's rank.
 - `discardsave` - Discards a save state.
 Save states do not work.
 - `getadmintag` - Puts the current admin tag in your chat.
 Admin not required.
 - `getchatformat` - Puts the current chat format in your chat.